Once you've set up taxes correctly in your Shopify store, you will need to decide whether you want your product prices to include or exclude tax.

 Price includes or excludes tax based on the customer's country

-When product prices include or exclude tax based on customer's country, the customer from Germany pays €16.67 for the product plus €3.33 tax and the customer from the US pays only €16.67 for the product.
+When product prices include or exclude tax based on the customer's country, the customer from France pays €16.67 for the product plus €3.33 tax, and the customer from the US pays only €16.67 for the product.

 This option prevents some customers from paying non-applicable tax and allows your Shopify store to automatically calculate and selectively charge tax based on where your customer is shopping.

 More importantly, this setup allows you to display prices with taxes and still VAT-exempt some customers such as businesses, or not charge tax on products for customers with a disability or indigenous people.